Is 5G home internet good for gaming?

 Ask the Expert video tutorial: How reliable is a 5G home connection?

-Furthermore, Fixed Wireless Access (FWA) providers may deprioritize and throttle 5G internet during peak times to accommodate cell service users.
-Internet deprioritization slows down 5G internet speeds and results in a subpar gaming experience.
+In addition, many 5G fixed wireless providers may deprioritize and throttle 5G home internet speeds during peak hours to accommodate mobile phone users.
+Internet deprioritization slows down speeds, raises latency counts and results in a subpar gaming experience.

 Ability to choose internet speeds

-Fiber and cable internet plans typically allow users to select from a range of speed options, allowing for customization based on their specific needs.
+Fiber and cable internet plans typically allow users to find their ideal speeds from a range of options, allowing for flexibility based on their specific needs.

-If you are a casual gamer, you can choose internet plans with speeds as low as 300 Mbps or as high as 1.5 Gigabit speeds for professional gamers.
+With Astound, you can choose from internet plans with speeds as low as 300 Mbps if you are a casual gamer or higher multi-Gigabit speed plans for professional and avid gamers.

 Capacity to connect to more devices